pygmyperch/GEA_workshop/README.md

 ## Genotype-environment association analyses
 This workshop will cover the use of redundancy analysis (RDA) in landscape genomics studies of non-model species.
+\
+Please ensure you have installed R and the required R packages prior to the workshop by following the instructions below.
 <br/>
 <br/>